-- The average lightning strike is anywhere from 6 to 8 miles long. - The average thunderstorm is 6 10 miles wide and travels at a rate of 25 mph. - Once the leading edge of a thunderstorm approaches to within 10 miles, you are at immediate risk due to the possibility of lightning strikes coming from the storm's overhanging anvil cloud. - On the average, thunder can only be heard over a distance of 3 to 4 miles, depending on humidity, terrain and other factors.
+- icts: - The average lightning strike is anywhere from 6 to 25 miles long. - The average thunderstorm is 6 10 miles wide and travels at a rate of 25 mph or higher much higher in Tulsa. - Once the leading edge of a thunderstorm approaches to within 25 miles, you are at immediate risk due to the possibility of lightning strikes coming from the storm's overhanging anvil cloud. - On the average, thunder can only be heard over a distance of 3 to 4 miles, depending on humidity, terrain and other factors.
 This means that by the time you hear thunder, you are already in the risk area for lightning strikes.